Property Photography and Shooting the Bedroom

 Photographing Bedrooms - The bedrooms are normally fairly straightforward and present few problems.
 Depending on the size of the property, I normally take photos of just the master bedroom, or the master and one other.
 The agents can only get so many images in their window, on the web and in their promotional literature.

-It is also one of the main images a person or couple will look at when deciding to view a property so making it look appealing and inviting is important.
+It is also one of the main images a person or couple will look at when deciding to view a property.
+Making it look appealing and inviting therefore, is important.

-Take a good look before you set up the lights etc., and if need be, take 2 or 3 shots from different angles, it is better to be safe than sorry.
+Take a good look before you set up the lights etc. If need be, take 2 or 3 shots from different angles, it is better to be safe than sorry.

 Remember that wherever you set up your camera to use the same lighting arrangement as mentioned earlier.
 Set both studio lights both sides, and as close to the camera as possible.
 You want to try and fire the lights straight through the cameras field of view to create the least amount of shadows.